tommay/sudoku-in-erlang/README.md

 This finally works!
 I made an escript executable that takes a filename and prints any solutions.

-It's not clear whether I'll be sticking with some of my design approaches.
-It's also strictly functional with no actors or concurrency.
-I'll play with those later, probably when I add statistics of the various tachniques.

 I've gotten quite comfortable with the pattern matching and like it a lot.
 If we get this, do that.
 If we get something else, do the other thing.
 Give this piece of the arguments a name so we can use it later.

+It's not clear whether I'll be sticking with some of my design approaches.
+It's also strictly functional with no actors or concurrency.
+I'll play with those later, probably when I add statistics of the various techniques.

+Update: I wanted multiple processes when solving puzzles with multiple solutions so I could use all available cores.
+But that made an overwhelming number of processes for Erlang to deal with and it would run out of memory and crash.
+So now there is a limiter process which tracks the number of spawned processes and doesn't allow more than N to run at once.
+There is also a stats server process.

 Somtimes it still feels weird to be writing functions that "don't do anything"; they just look at their arguments and return some new junk,